Independent Amateur Radio ResourceKI5QHC | Blue, Texas

-Radio guide | Mobile VHF/UHF
+Radio review | Mobile VHF/UHF

-The Yaesu FTM-510DR is a mobile VHF/UHF radio built for operators who want more than a basic FM rig.
+The Yaesu FTM-510DRASP is a mobile VHF/UHF radio built for operators who want more than a basic FM rig.
 Its appeal is the combination of strong mobile power, C4FM digital voice, GPS, APRS capability, and a control layout that can work well in a vehicle or small station.

 Best Uses